AllTheBacteria – all bacterial genomes assembled, available, and searchable

 Abstract

-The bacterial sequence data publicly available at the global DNA archives is a vast source of information on the evolution of bacteria and their mobile elements.
-However, most of it is either unassembled or inconsistently assembled and QC-ed.
-This makes it unsuitable for large-scale analyses, and inaccessible for most researchers to use.
-In 2021 Blackwell et al therefore released a uniformly assembled set of 661,405 genomes, consisting of all publicly available whole genome sequenced bacterial isolate data as of November 2018, along with various search indexes.
-In this study we extend that dataset by 4.5 years (up to May 2023), tripling the number of genomes.
-We also expand the scope, as we begin a global collaborative project to generate annotations for different species as desired by different research communities.
+The bacterial sequence data publicly available via the global DNA archives is a vast potential source of information on the evolution of bacteria.
+However, most of this sequence data is unassembled, or where assembled was done so with no consistent assembler or quality control.
+Although this data has great potential, these inconsistencies make it unsuitable for large-scale analyses, and inaccessible for most researchers to reuse.
+Therefore in our previous effort, we released a uniformly assembled set of 661,405 genomes, consisting of all publicly available whole genome sequenced bacterial isolate data up to a cutoff of November 2018, enriched with various search indexes to make the data easier to sort and use.
+In this study, we first extend the dataset up to August 2024 with the same consistent assembly pipeline, more than tripling the number of genomes available.
+We also expand the scope of the dataset beyond genomes, as we begin a global collaborative project to generate annotations, species-specific analyses, evolutionary data, new search indices, and protein structural data.
+Our collaboration is therefore grass-roots, driven by the needs of different research communities within microbiology.

 Article activity feed